pipelinelabo/datalaiq-wiki/distributed/loadbalancer.md

 Datastore-Insecure-Disable-TLS=true
 ```

 The Disable-HTTP-Redirector and Insecure-Disable-HTTPS settings make the load balancer listen for incoming connections on HTTP only.
-At the bottom of the file, the Datastore parameter tells the load balancer where the Gravwell datastore may be found; the Control-Secret parameter gives the authentication token for communicating with the datastore, while Datastore-Insecure-Disable-TLS sets us to talk to the datastore over an unencrypted connection.
+At the bottom of the file, the Datastore parameter tells the load balancer where the DatalaiQ datastore may be found; the Control-Secret parameter gives the authentication token for communicating with the datastore, while Datastore-Insecure-Disable-TLS sets us to talk to the datastore over an unencrypted connection.

-If we want to use HTTPS instead, we need to provide the load balancer with a valid TLS certificate & key pair (see [the TLS documentation](#!configuration/certificates.md) for more information on setting up TLS in Gravwell).
+If we want to use HTTPS instead, we need to provide the load balancer with a valid TLS certificate & key pair (see [the TLS documentation](#!configuration/certificates.md) for more information on setting up TLS in DatalaiQ).
 Here's an example configuration that listens on HTTPS and communicates with the datastore over an encrypted channel:

 ```
 [Global]